ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

  - `(make-vec count value)` allocates a new vector on the heap of size `count` with contents `[value, value, value, ...]`.

-    It gives a runtime error if `count` does not evaluate to a nonnegative number.
+   It gives a runtime error if `count` does not evaluate to a number, or if it evaluates to a negative number.

  - `(vec-get vec index)` gets the `index`th component of `vec`.